concretecms-community-store/community_store/docs/user-guide/essentials.md

 New categories can then be created as would other pages with concrete5 (i.e. through Composer), being linked to via common blocks as as Auto-Nav and Page List.
 Products can then be placed within the created categories by adding the category page(s) via the 'Categorized under pages' section when editing a product.

+## Product List Filter blocks
+Product List Filter blocks allow a visitor to filter Product List blocks on a page via product price as well as __product attributes__.
+Note that product __options__ are not filterable.
+If you offer product options such as _size_ and wish to filter by the size, created a corresponding product attribute.

 ## Customizations and Theming
 - All blocks can be overridden and customized using Custom Block Templates
 - The three single pages, `/cart`, `/checkout` and `/checkout/complete` can also be overridden